Obfuscating Kernel Drivers Without Crashing

 } KC_FLAT_END;

-State variables live exclusively on the stack.
-No pool allocation, no globals, no data section storage for the dispatcher’s internal state.
+State variables reside exclusively on the stack.
+No pool allocation, no global storage, no data section entries for dispatcher internals.
 The XOR keys are compile-time constants embedded as instruction immediates.
-They do not exist as data, only as operands in xor instructions.
-Kernelcloak’s compile-time Pseudorandom Number Generator (PRNG) seeds from __TIME__, __COUNTER__, and __LINE__, so each translation unit in each build gets unique keys without any runtime initialization.
+They do not exist as data.
+They appear only as operands in xor instructions.

 Dead code injection and opaque predicates

 Opaque predicates insert branch conditions derived from __rdtsc() and stack address entropy.
-Examples include (rdtsc | 1) & 1 (always true, since the Time Stamp Counter (TSC) is always odd after the OR) and x * (x + 1) & 1 == 0 (the product of consecutive integers is always even).
-These predicates evaluate to a known result at runtime but are non-trivial to prove statically, especially when the predicate references a volatile read.
-Both mechanisms work at any IRQL.
+The expression (rdtsc | 1) & 1 always evaluates to true because the OR forces the low bit to 1 before the AND tests it.
+The expression x * (x + 1) & 1 == 0 always evaluates to true because the product of consecutive integers is always even.
+These predicates resolve to known values at runtime but are non-trivial to prove statically, particularly when the predicate reads from a volatile source.
+The Time Stamp Counter (TSC) reference introduces a symbolic unknown that further resists static resolution.
+Both mechanisms operate at any IRQL.

-The ceiling of source-level obfuscation
+The ceiling of source-level transforms

-Performance overhead and selective application
+Performance cost and selective application

-Build determinism and PRNG seeding
+Build diversity and PRNG seeding